 Is a sofa bed comfortable enough for real overnight guests?

-It can be, especially if you treat it like a planned sleep setup.
-Use a proper sheet set, clear the floor space in advance, and expect a firmer, thinner surface than a full mattress.
-That is typical when you are comparing a sleeper sofa vs. a sofa bed.
+It can be, especially when you treat it like a planned sleep setup.
+Check the basics of how to choose a sofa bed, use a proper sheet set, clear the floor space before bedtime, and expect a firmer surface than a standard mattress.
+That is common when comparing a sleeper sofa vs. a sofa bed.

 Which option is best if I sit upright a lot for laptop work?

-In our testing, the Premium Wooden Sofa Bed felt the most stable for long upright sessions and showed the least forward sliding over time.
+In our testing, the Premium Wooden Sofa Bed felt the most stable for long upright sessions and showed the least forward sliding.

 What is the best pick for frequent hosting?

-The Sectional Sofa Bed is the most practical choice for repeat guest setups while still feeling like a normal everyday sofa, which is why it fits well with common sectional sleeper sofa priorities.
+The Sectional Sofa Bed is the most practical choice for repeat guest setups while still feeling like a normal everyday sofa, which fits common sectional sleeper sofa priorities.

 Which one is easiest to live with if I have pets?

-The large sectional's family- and pet-focused fabric positioning made it the lowest-friction option for high-traffic homes in our day-to-day use.
+The large sectional's family- and pet-focused fabric positioning made it the lowest-friction option for high-traffic homes in daily use.